 - Physical Activity,

 Each of these areas deserves some thought…and using the Switch approach you can ask yourself the question:

 What is working well in the physical activity area and how can I do more of it?

 Ideally, you should be doing aerobic exercise five (5) times a week.
 If that is your goal, and you find that you are too sedentary, focus on getting together with a friend to attend an exercise program.
 This can be a lot of fun and not even ‘feel’ like exercise.

 Or increase by a little bit what you are already doing.
 If you enjoy a Zumba class at the gym once a week, try and make it twice a week.

-Taking this approach in each of the areas and asking the question what is working well in my life that supports a brain healthy lifestyle is more proactive than stressing about lack of exercise or poor diet.
+Taking this approach in each of the areas and asking the question of what is working well in my life that supports a brain-healthy lifestyle is more proactive than stressing about lack of exercise or poor diet.

 This is not a stick your head in the sand approach but a practical way to make changes that last!